NVIDIA Corporation

 Claim for Benefits

 1. Members should call the Member Service Center to confirm the potentially applicable benefit(s) prior to consulting with any attorney.
 The Member/Covered Family Member must provide all information requested with respect to the circumstances of an insured event or service provided.
 The Member Service Center will assign a Participating Attorney to provide services relative to the matter.
-Failure to notify the Member Service Center within thirty (30) days following consultation with an attorney may result in a denial of benefits.
+If a Member/Covered Family Member has a Non-Participating Attorney they would prefer to work with, they must notify the representative of their intention to use a Non-Participating Attorney for a Covered Service.
+The Member Service Center will provide a claim form within fifteen (15) days of notice.
+The Legal Plan Administrator may elect to offer to negotiate with the attorney on their behalf, but cannot guarantee the Non-Participating Attorney will accept the Plan Discounted Rate.
+Failure to submit a claim to the Member Service Center within sixty (60) days or as soon as reasonably possible following consultation with an attorney may result in a denial of benefits.

 2. To confirm coverage for matters to which Managed Case Rules apply reference Managed Case Rules in the Schedule of Benefits.

-3. Members and/or Covered Family Members who are requesting services must remain enrolled and continue to pay premium hereunder.
+3. The Member must remain enrolled and continue to pay premium hereunder for services to be requested.

 4. Upon completion of a Covered Service, the Member/Covered Family Member may be required by the Participating Attorney to sign a confirmation of completion.
 Failure to sign the confirmation may result in denial of the claim and the Member/Covered Family Member will be responsible for all legal fees.

 5. If the Member/Covered Family Member pays for pre-authorized services provided by a Non-Participating Attorney, the Member must submit a reimbursement form (provided by Member Service Center) accompanied by an original itemized bill, proof of payment and supporting documentation sufficient to demonstrate the work completed in the matter within sixty (60) days after incurring the legal fees.
-Benefits provided to the Member/Covered Family Member for Covered Services are subject to the maximum as shown in the Schedule of Benefits.
+Benefits provided are subject to the maximum as shown in the Schedule of Benefits.

 6. Payment by Us for Covered Services does not preclude the attorney (whether Participating or Non-Participating) from seeking and recovering attorney’s fees from an opposing party, where authorized by law, court rule, or contract, at the attorney’s customary or prevailing rate.
 If the Member/Covered Family Member receives reimbursement of attorney’s fees, then the Member/Covered Family Member agrees to reimburse Us for payments issued.